Continuous Insurance Enforcement FAQs

 Does everyone have to buy insurance?

-A vehicle will have to be insured unless it
+A vehicle has to be insured unless it:

 - has a valid SORN (Statutory Off Road Notice)

 - is exempted from SORN (as untaxed before 31/01/98 and has had no tax or SORN activity since)